NLion74/esp32-matrix-dooralarm/README.md

 5. Connect to the AP and enter your wifi credentials.
 6. It Works!

-9. if it doesnt, check the serial monitor and the code to see whats wrong / where its getting stuck.
+7. if it doesnt, check the serial monitor and the code to see whats wrong / where its getting stuck.

-10. Still doesnt work? reach out to me, *maybe* i can help.
+8. Still doesnt work? reach out to me, or ideally Sigeband who has more experience with the esp32 than me.
 ```

 ## 3D-Printing / Recommended Settings